pedrofvgomes/damia-challenge/readme.md

   - Candidates can be upgraded to recruiters by client invitation.
 Once invited, they gain recruiter privileges and can be removed by the client if needed.

 ## Installation and Running
+You should open two separate terminals, one for backend and another for frontend.

 ### Backend